chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * In case you're using a SMTP plugin, please check their settingspage for mistakes.

-= Why does the captcha number not display properly? = The captcha (random number) uses a php session to temporary store the number and some hostingproviders have disabled the use of sessions.
+= Why does the captcha number not display properly? = The captcha (random number) uses a php session to temporary store the number and some hosting providers have disabled the use of sessions.
 Ask them for more info about this.

 = Does this plugin has anti-spam features? =
 Of course, the default WordPress sanitization and escaping functions are included.